-Do these pobjectives proposals contribute to specific Council Plan ?
+Do these p Do these proposals contribute to specific Council Plan

+objectives?

 POLICY/COMMUNITY Has an Equality Impact Assessment (EqIA) been completed?

 IMPACT

 Has a Data Protection Impact Assessment been completed?

 SCRUTINY POWERS

 APPLICABLE

 KEY DECISION

 TARGET COMPLETION/

 DELIVERY DATE

 FINANCIAL IMPACT

 LEGAL ISSUES

 OTHER IMPACTS, RISKS &

 OPPORTUNITIES

 including climate impacts

 and health impacts if

 applicable

 IMPACT ON SPECIFIC

 WARDS